InvaderZim85/MigrationHelper/README.md

 ## Usage
 ### Preparations
-Open the tool and add the path to you migration project and the name of the script directory (if exists, otherwise leave it empty).
+Open the tool and add the path of your migration project and the name of the script directory (if exists, otherwise leave it empty).

 ![001](Images/001.png)